flox/flox/cli/flox/doc/include/package-names.md

 and is referred to as its "attribute path"
 (note that "legacyPackages" has nothing to do with packages being out of date).
 This attribute path is a sequence of attributes
-(e.g. "python310Packages", "pip") joined by a delimiter (".").
+(e.g. "python310Packages" and "pip") joined by a delimiter (".").
-For many use cases, the leading `legacyPackages.<system>` is left off and, instead, the remaining attributes are displayed.
+For many use cases, the leading `legacyPackages.<system>` is left off.
-This portion (e.g. `python310Packages.pip`) is referred to as the "relative path".
+The remaining portion of the attribute path (e.g. `python310Packages.pip`) is referred to as the "relative path".

 This is the portion that is searched when you execute a `flox search` command.
-This relative path is also the portion of the package name that appears in your manifest after a `flox install`.
+The relative path is also the portion shown by `flox show`.
+Finally, the relative path appears in your manifest after a `flox install`.

 ```toml
 [install]